Three Ridges: This Strenuous Loop Hike Rewards with Wide-Open Mountain Vistas

 You are still climbing at this point, but you (finally) reach the end of the climb at the 14.2-mile mark.
 This is also the location of the very first vista and camp site.

-The descent now begins and you will reach the parking area at the 15.0-mile mark.
+The descent now begins and you will reach the parking area in a little bit, at the 15.0-mile mark.
 It’s time to celebrate.
 This is one tough hike.

 Hike Options

-As I noted in the above overview, there are two good options for shorter day hike hikes, both of which skip the Mau-Har Trail.
+As I noted in the above overview, there are two good options for shorter day hikes in Central Virginia, both of which skip the Mau-Har Trail.

 The first is an out-and-back hike to the primary vista at the 3.8-mile mark.
 Savor the views, then re-trace your steps for a 7.6-mile hike.
 Highly recommend.